OfficeDev/office-scripts-docs/docs/resources/samples/copy-tables-combine.md

 }
 ```

-## Office Scripts training video: Combine data from multiple Excel tables into a single table
+## Training video: Combine data from multiple Excel tables into a single table

 [![Watch step-by-step video on how to combine data from multiple Excel tables into a single table](../../images/merge-tables-vid.jpg)](https://youtu.be/di-8JukK3Lc "Step-by-step video on how to combine data from multiple Excel tables into a single table")